 - Step 1 – Input signals weighted and combined as net input: Weighted sums of input signal reaches to the neuron cell through dendrites.
 The weighted inputs does represent the fact that different input signal may have different strength, and thus, weighted sum.
 This weighted sum can as well be termed as net input to the neuron cell.

 - Step 2 – Net input fed into activation function: Weighted The weighted sum of inputs or net input is fed as input to what is called as activation function.
+The activation function is a non-linear activation function.
+The activation functions are of different types such as the following:

 - Step 3A – Activation function outputs binary signal appropriately: The activation function processes the net input based on the unit step (Heaviside) function and outputs the binary signal appropriately as either 1 or 0.
 The activation function for perceptron can be said to be a unit step function.
 Recall that the unit step function, u(t), outputs the value of 1 when t >= 0 and 0 otherwise.
 In the case of a shifted unit step function, the function u(t-a) outputs the value of 1 when t >= a and 0 otherwise.